-Your destination will have doctors and pharmacists and all the comforts of home, but YOUR child’s tummy issues will happen on the train, in the middle of the night, or on the airplane FAR from those things…because of Murphy.
+Your family travel destination will have doctors, pharmacists and all the comforts of home, but YOUR child’s tummy troubles will happen on the train, in the middle of the night, or on the airplane FAR from those things…because of Murphy.
 You remember him?
 They named that nasty Murphy’s law after him.

-**Ideally everyone is in tip top shape before a trip.
+**Ideally everyone is in tip top shape before family vacations.
 Add probiotics to your regime and give everyone a strong tummy to begin the trip.
 Even if you do encounter a virus or food poisoning you’ll shorten the duration of the misery with probiotics.

-**Visit the CDC website and research your destination.
+**Visit the CDC website and research your family travel destination.
 Are there any vaccinations you need to get?
 Are your travelers up to date on vaccinations?

-Some travelers are very adventurous eaters and others want bread and soda for the duration of your trip.
-Whatever category suits you and yours, make careful choices to ensure a healthy trip.
+Some travelers are very adventurous eaters and others want bread, pasta and soda for the duration of your trip.
+Whatever category suits you and yours, make careful choices regarding food safety to ensure a healthy trip.

 **Always eat hot food.
 If it has been sitting out, at a buffet for example, beware.
 Other countries have very different rules and regulations concerning food safety.